 Sunday

-Tuition for the weekend is $395 and a meal ticket (optional) is $170.
+Tuition for the weekend is $395.
+Meals will be on your own.
 Students will need to reserve their hotel rooms directly with the Tygart Hotel at (304) 246-5022.

 Augusta Irish Retreat 2025 | Artistic Staff